 * recognising that each pupil's welfare is of paramount importance and that some children may be especially vulnerable to abuse, eg. those with special educational needs, those living with adverse circumstances, eg. those who witness violence.

 Rigorous internal systems are in place to ensure safeguarding at a high level.
 It is everyone's responsibility to keep children safe.
 Staff, volunteers and parents should also be aware that anyone can make a referral to the Multi-agency Safeguarding Hub (MASH) at any time.

-The Designated Safeguarding Leads in school are Mrs Shepperdson, Mrs Lane, Mrs McArdle and Miss Stocks.
+The Designated Safeguarding Leads in school are Mrs Shepperdson, Mrs Lane, Mrs McArdle and Mrs D'alessio.

-Mrs Shepperdson Mrs Lane Mrs McArdle Miss Stocks
+Mrs Shepperdson Mrs Lane Mrs McArdle Mrs D'alessio